-This is the context in which the UK political and media establishment continue to both attack Jeremy Corbyn’s leadership and demean the membership of the party who had the temerity to vote for him, securing the biggest electoral mandate of any Labour leader in British political history.
+This is the context in which the UK political and media establishment continue to both attack Jeremy Corbyn’s leadership and demean the membership of the party who had the temerity to vote for him, securing one of the biggest electoral mandate of any Labour leader in British political history.
 It’s the possibility that Corbyn will break the iron-clad neoliberal consensus that scares the establishment the most.
-As Mike Sivier has shown, the significant role the media have played in undermining Corbyn’s leadership, as well as their failure to explicitly acknowledge the establishment coup against him, can be traced back until at least April last year.
+As Mike Sivier has shown, the significant role the media have played in undermining Corbyn’s leadership, as well as their failure to explicitly acknowledge the establishment coup against him, can be traced back until at least April, 2016:

-Arguably, the plot to oust Corbyn began after a hardcore group of Blairite MPs all refused to serve under him.
+Arguably, the plot to oust Corbyn began after a hardcore group of right-wing MPs all refused to serve under him.
 The corporate media also played their part in what has arguably been the most vitriolic and biased reportage ever witnessed against any British political figure in history.
 What Media Lens accurately described as a “panic-driven hysterical hate-fest right across the corporate media spectrum,” began during Corbyn’s campaign to become leader.
 As the media analysts noted at the time, “the full extent of media bias against Jeremy Corbyn can be gauged simply by comparing the tone and intensity of attacks on him as compared to those directed at the other three candidates: Andy Burnham, Yvette Cooper and Liz Kendall.”

-The intensity of the media attacks on Corbyn increased after the election despite the fact that he secured ‘the largest mandate ever won by a party leader’.
-The focus of these attacks included what colour poppy Corbyn would wear, his refusal to sing the national anthem and whether he would wear a tie or do up his top button.
+The intensity of the media attacks on Corbyn increased after he secured ‘the largest mandate ever won by a party leader’.
+The focus of these attacks included what colour poppy Corbyn would wear, his refusal to sing the national anthem or whether he would wear a tie or do up his top button.
 All of this was granted national news headlines and incessant coverage.
-Not to be outdone, in October 2015, the BBCs Political Editor Laura Kuenssberg featured in an almost comically biased, at times openly scornful, attack on Corbyn’s reasonable stance on nuclear weapons.
+Not to be outdone, in October 2015, the BBCs political editor Laura Kuenssberg featured in an almost comically biased, at times openly scornful, attack on Corbyn’s reasonable stance on nuclear weapons.
 The BBC then broadcast five senior Blairite Labour figures all opposing Corbyn without any opportunity for an alternative viewpoint.

-Kuenssberg followed up this hatchet-job three months later when she helped to orchestrate the live resignation of Labour Shadow Foreign Minister Stephen Doughty on the BBC2 Daily Politics show as a pre-requisite to accusing Corbyn’s team of ‘unpleasant operations’ and ‘lies’.
-Then came the 12 April Telegraph article – a non-story about Corbyn’s state-funded salary and pension.
+Kuenssberg followed up this hatchet-job three months later when she helped to orchestrate the live resignation of Labour shadow foreign minister Stephen Doughty on the BBC2 Daily Politics show as a pre-requisite to accusing Corbyn’s team of ‘unpleasant operations’ and ‘lies’.
+Then came the April 12, 2016 Telegraph article – a non-story about Corbyn’s state-funded salary and pension.

 Portland Communications & the antisemitism meme

-Arguably, one of the most serious impacts that have emerged from this sustained media campaign of biased vilification, have been the attempts by the Blairite Friends of Israel rump within the Parliamentary Labour Party (PLP) to topple Corbyn using the spectre of antisemitism as a weapon with which to achieve it.
-Arguably, among the most comprehensive analyses of the McCarthy-style witch-hunts undertaken so far has been by journalist Asa Winstanley.
+Arguably, one of the most serious impacts that have emerged from this sustained media campaign of biased vilification, have been the attempts by the right-wing Friends of Israel group within the Parliamentary Labour Party (PLP) to topple Corbyn using the specter of antisemitism as a weapon with which to achieve it.
+Among the most comprehensive analyses of the McCarthy-style witch-hunts undertaken so far has been by journalist Asa Winstanley.

-In an excellent piece published by the Electronic Intifada, Winstanley outlined the links between right-wing, anti-Corbyn and pro-Israel forces within the Labour Party.
+In an excellent piece published by the Electronic Intifada (April 28, 2016), Winstanley outlined the links between right-wing, anti-Corbyn and pro-Israel forces within the Labour party.
 He meticulously showed how this lobby manufactured an ‘antisemitism crisis’, pinpointing the individuals involved, the tactics and dirty tricks used and the connections to powerful individuals whose ties lead to pro-Israel groups both in London and Israel.

-One of the most prominent attacks on Corbyn centred on another contrived ‘antisemitism’ accusation made by Labour MP, Ruth Smeeth who Wikileaks have revealed is a ‘strictly protected’ US informant.
-Smeeth staged a highly publicised walk-out during Corbyn’s launch of a review into the Labour Party’s ‘antisemitism crisis’ on 30 June last year which, as Jonathan Cook pointed out, was in fact, “a crisis entirely confected by a toxic mix of the right, Israel supporters and the media.”
+One of the most prominent attacks on Corbyn centred on a contrived ‘antisemitism’ accusation made by Labour MP, Ruth Smeeth who Wikileaks have revealed is a ‘strictly protected’ US informant.
+Smeeth staged a highly publicised walk-out during Corbyn’s launch of a review into the Labour party’s ‘anti-semitism crisis’ on June 30, 2016 which, as Jonathan Cook pointed out, was in fact, “a crisis entirely confected by a toxic mix of the right, Israel supporters and the media.”